 - How many people wearing hats?

 - How many are wearing running shoes?

-- Come back to you house and graph your findings.
+- Come back to your house and graph your findings.
 What did you see the most of?

 Make up a story and record it on someone's phone.
 See if you can use different expressions for each character.

-Parents read to child (or older sibling can read to younger one):
+(or older sibling can read to their younger)

 - Look at the book you are going to read with your child and discuss the cover and the pictures before you read.